AdamSobieski/Argumentation/Documents/Patches.md

 The MIME type for [linked-data patches](https://www.w3.org/TR/ldpatch/) is `text/ldpatch`.

 > [!TIP]
-> Here is an example initial knowledge graph, a linked-data patch, and a resultant knowledge graph.
+> Here is an example initial knowledge graph, linked-data patch, and resultant knowledge graph.
 >
 > <details open>
 > <summary>Click here to toggle the display of this example.</summary>